amida-tech/blue-button/docs/CCDA_Parser_Permutation_Design.md

 ]);
 compB.cleanupStep(compBStep3);
 ```
-CCDA parser generates a JSON object from thos definition with 'name', 'element', and 'addlElememt'.
+CCDA parser generates a JSON object from this definition with 'name', 'element', and 'addlElememt'.
 Normalization steps will include 'compAStep1', 'compAStep2', and 'compBStep3'.

 ## Vendor Specific Fields

-Any field in the component can be redefined for a spefic key
+Any field in the component can be redefined for a specific key
 ``` javascript
 var compA = component.define("compA");
 compA.fields([